 Idiopathic Toe Walking (ITW), as its name implies, refers to the manifestation of this gait pattern without a known underlying pathological cause.
 This is a diagnosis of exclusion, in which other conditions causing an equinus gait have been ruled out.

 In considering differential diagnosis, it is important to take into account any potential underlying neuromuscular or musculoskeletal conditions.
 Toe walking may be caused by Cerebral Palsy, congenital contracture of the Achilles tendon or paralytic muscular disorders such as Duchenne Muscular Dystrophy.
-Idiopathic Toe-Walking may be associated with developmental disorders such as Autism or other myopathic or neuropathic disorders.
+Idiopathic Toe Walking may be associated with developmental disorders such as Autism or other myopathic or neuropathic disorders.

-The majority of disorders causing toe-walking can be ruled out through the history and physical examination, resulting in a diagnosis of Idiopathic Toe Walking.
+The majority of disorders causing toe walking can be ruled out through the history and physical examination, resulting in a diagnosis of Idiopathic Toe Walking.
 A child with a diagnosis of ITW will present with a normal neurological exam with respect to muscle tone, reflexes, sensation and strength.
 The child may or may not have a passive limitation in ankle dorsiflexion.
 Idiopathic Toe Walking will always exhibit bilateral and symmetrical presentation, as opposed to some other neurologic conditions which may cause unilateral or asymmetric toe walking.

-A study by Sobel et al revealed that the majority of child who present Idiopathic Toe Walking had a normal birth weight, walked on time, began to toe walk immediately in their gait development, stood mostly in plantigrade (feet flat), were able to demonstrate heel-toe gait when instructed, and only toe walk intermittently.
+A study by Sobel et al revealed that the majority of child who present with Idiopathic Toe Walking had a normal birth weight, walked on time, began to toe walk immediately in their gait development, stood mostly in plantigrade (feet flat), were able to demonstrate heel-toe gait when instructed, and only toe walk intermittently.

-It’s theorized that ITW may be one element of a more global neurodevelopmental condition, since many of these children present with other diagnoses concomitantly.
+It is theorized that ITW may be one element of a more global neurodevelopmental condition, since many of these children present with other diagnoses concomitantly.
 Many young children are recognized as having a toe-walking tendency when they first start to walk, which is not considered an anomaly.
 However, if this pattern persists beyond 2-3 years of age, it should be labeled as ITW in the absence of any other pathology.
 A study by Le Cras et al reported a higher incidence of ITW in males as compared to females, and that a family history of ITW often exists.

 Idiopathic toe walking may be linked to hyper or hyposensitivity.
 Some children may not like the feeling of different surfaces on their bare feet, which cause them to rise up on their toes to avoid having the full surface of their feet contracting floor.
 For children who are seeking more input, toe walking increases the force of impact felt during ambulation, as the ground reaction force is distributed through a smaller surface area at the metatarsal heads.